chenghu3/Tiny_Bitcoin/README.md

-# CS425_MP2
+# CS425 MP2 - Cryptocurrency

+Note:
-Note: Edit the server address and port before running client
+* Edit the server address and port before running client

+Disscusion:
+* Design of `sendGossipingMessge` (round and NumMembers)